peterng1618/lol-splash-finder/README.md

 ### Installation

-No install needed, just download the python file and run it.
+No install needed, just download the `LoLSplashFinder.py` file and run it.

 ## Configuration